Do you know how it feels to leave your 7-year old in the pediatric behavioral unit at a neuropsychiatric institute? I do.

 At other times, I let it tear me apart inside.
 I feel ashamed for every little thing.
 I wish I could be more and do more for him.
 Be better and do better for him.
 Because he deserves more and he deserves better.

 But, he has me.
 And that’s all there really is.
 The shame never makes me a better mom.
-It makes me pull away so as to protect him from my demons.
-But all he feels is the distance.
+It makes me pull away in a misguided attempt to protect him from my demons, but all he feels is the distance.
 It doesn’t protect him; it hurts him.